-Dissecting Brian Yunza’s social commentary on Reaganite elitism.
+Dissecting Brian Yunza’s delirious commentary on Reaganite elitism

 Whitney, having failed to break into society’s preppy, shoulder-padded youth contingent at the behest of cheerleader clone and casual girlfriend Shauna (Heidi Kozak), remains directionless.
 This continues right up until he is provided with evidence of his family’s extracurricular gratuitousness, via his sister’s ex-boyfriend-turned-stalker, Blanchard (Tim Bartell), who provides Whitney with a tape recording that seemingly confirms his worst fears: that his family are incestuous and involved in a sex cult.

 For the most part, Society is an uncouthly executed, broadly satirical Rosemary’s Baby knock-off that attempts to fuse its Ira Levin inspired social paranoia and ambiguity with the mucilaginous, sexually deviant body horrors of David Cronenberg.
 Although it does not, for the most part, reach the lofty heights of peak Polanski/Cronenberg, it does manage to rise above the B-movie quagmire of standardised 80s horror fodder by addressing a series of similarly contemporary themes in an unconventional and disturbing manner.

 Uhm… nothing.
 I mean, I don’t think about them, they don’t think about me.
 We’re just one big happy family… except for a little incest and psychosis.Bill Whitney